Some children will always try and push the boundaries when it comes to fashion styles and accessories. To save arguments, lines have to be drawn.

 • Hair should be kept neat and tidy and must be of a normally acceptable style.

-• Girls hair, if longer than collar length must be tied back -this is required for good hygiene and safety.
+• Hair, if longer than collar length must be tied back -this is required for good hygiene and safety.

-• Ear-rings, bracelets, rings etc... must not be worn.
+• Ear-rings, bracelets, rings etc... should not be worn.

-• Please discourage children from wearing a wrist-watch to be worn at own risk.
+• A wrist-watch to be worn at own risk.

 • Make-up or nail polish is not allowed.